 - antiviral medicines, which can be used either to prevent people contracting flu or to treat them once they have contracted it.

-Influenza pandemics are announced officially by the World Health Organization (WHO) on the basis of information on the activity of flu virus around the world.
-The Agency is responsible for reviewing data on pandemic-influenza vaccines and antiviral medicines eligible for authorisation in the European Union (EU) via the via the centralised procedure.
+Influenza pandemics are announced officially by the World Health Organization (WHO) or the European Commission, on the basis of information on the activity of flu virus around the world.

-The Agency has developed a pandemic influenza crisis management plan, which describes how it works during an influenza pandemic.
-The plan allows the Agency to respond rapidly and efficiently to the challenges of an outbreak of pandemic influenza:
+EMA has developed a health threat management plan, which describes how it works during an emerging health threat, including an influenza pandemic.
+The plan allows the Agency to respond rapidly and efficiently to the challenges of an outbreak of influenza even before a pandemic is declared:

-- the fast-track review of data for the authorisation of pandemic-influenza vaccines or use in all EU Member States;
+- fast-track review of data for the authorisation of pandemic influenza vaccines for use in all EU Member States;

-- continuously monitoring the safety of centrally authorised pandemic-influenza vaccines and antiviral medicines;
+- continuous monitoring the safety of centrally authorised pandemic influenza vaccines and antiviral medicines;

 - recommending changes to the use or authorisation status of these medicines where necessary;